-The purpose of the action taken by the company is to actively promote the selection of qualified women and include them on the Board of Directors.
-The company's Corporate Governance Policy, which is published on the corporate website (www.ree.es), establishes "the principle of strengthening its commitment to diversity of knowledge, experience and gender in the composition of the Board of Directors and its committees" and within the practices included in the aforesaid Corporate Governance Policy is "Board of Directors Diversity.
-The Company applies the principle of promoting diversity in knowledge, experience and gender among Board and committee members, as an essential factor to enable it to achieve its objectives from a plural and balanced perspective".
-To that end, the Board of Directors has adopted the recommended best practices in gender diversity and as of year-end 2018, five (41.7%) of its members are women.
-The company thus continues to comply with the 30% target set in Recommendation 14 of the CBGSC for the year 2020.
-It is worth pointing out that in 2018 a male proprietary director was replaced by a woman, so the number of women on the Board of Directors increased by one compared to the previous year, when it stood at four.
-Moreover, since 25 May 2013 a woman has held the position of lead Independent Director.
-As regards the Board committees, since the latest Board restructuring, which was approved on 27 November 2018, the new Sustainability Committee is chaired by a woman and two of its three members are women (66.7%).
-Two of the four members of the Audit Commission are women (50%) and one of the three members of the Appointments and Remuneration Committee is a woman (33.33%).
+The purpose of the action taken by the company is to actively promote the selection of qualified women and include them on the board of directors.
+The company's Corporate Governance Policy, which is published on the corporate website (www.ree.es), establishes "the principle of strengthening its commitment to diversity of knowledge, experience and gender in the composition of the board of directors and its committees" and within the practices included in the aforesaid Corporate Governance Policy is the diversity in the Board of Directors.
+The company applies the principle of promoting diversity in knowledge, experience and gender among Board and committee members, as an essential factor to enable it to achieve its objectives from a plural and balanced perspective.
+To that end, the board of directors has adopted the recommended best practices in gender diversity and as of year-end 2019, five (41.67%) of its members are women.
+The company thus continues to comply with the 30% target set in Recommendation 14 of the CBGSC (Código de Buen Gobierno de las Sociedades Cotizadas) ("Good Governance Code of Listed Companies") for the year 2020.
+Notably, in 2019 a female replaced a male as chairperson of the Appointments and Remuneration Committee.
+Furthermore, since 25 May 2013 a female has served as lead independent director after her last re-election for a term of three years on 26 March 2019.
+As regards the Board committees, since the latest Board restructuring, which was approved on 27 November 2018, the Sustainability Committee is chaired by a woman and two of its three members are women (66.7%).
+Two of the four members of the Audit Committee are women (50%) and one of the three members of the Appointments and Remuneration Committee is a woman (33.33%), who is also chairperson of the Committee.

-In each director selection process, the Appointments and Remuneration Committee analyses the profile of each candidate and assesses whether it matches the desired profile for the position.
+In each candidate selection process, the Appointments and Remuneration Committee analyses the experience of the directors and evaluates whether it is in accordance with the profile of those suitable to hold positions as directors of the type the position of which is vacant at that time.
 During the selection process, the Appointments and Remuneration Committee fulfils the basic responsibilities specified in article 18.1, sections h), i) and k) of the Board of Directors Regulations.
-Candidates are assessed taking into account the competencies, experience, professionalism, suitability, independence of judgement, knowledge, qualities, abilities and availability of the existing members of the Board of Directors, with the Appointments and Remuneration Committee playing an important role in the process.
-Where considered appropriate, the Appointments and Remuneration Committee seeks the opinion of head hunters specialised in the recruiting process of directors, who put forward various candidates and issue reports on each one of them, in which they assess the candidate's competencies and experience.
-These reports are carefully analysed and assessed by the Appointments and Remuneration Committee to the Board.
+Candidates are assessed taking into account the competencies, experience, professionalism, suitability, independence of judgement, knowledge, qualities, abilities and availability of the existing members of the board of directors, with the Appointments and Remuneration Committee playing an important role in the process.
+Where considered appropriate, the Appointments and Remuneration Committee seeks the opinion of head-hunters specialised in the recruiting process of directors, who put forward various candidates and issue reports on each one of them, in which they assess the candidate's competencies and experience.
+These reports are carefully analysed and assessed by the Appointments and Remuneration Committee before a report and/or appointment proposal is submitted to the Board.